Maybe you’re feeling lost and have given up hope to find your passion.

 After being aware of the consequences (and listening to your heart), set goals in that direction.
 Make progress every day.
 Get hooked so much that you forget all your past addictions in life.

 Once you’ve found your passion, you face reality.
 You realize it will be hard.
 You find out how ugly it can get.

 That’s the time you get to decide.

 Are you willing to make sacrifices for it?

 If the answer is no, go back to the drawing board.

 If the answer is yes, congratulations.
+You will find your superpower.
 Your life will become a masterpiece.